BP’s Cherry Point Refinery is using innovative technology to produce cleaner fuels and operate more efficiently.

 In 2018, it launched a renewable diesel unit that can co- process biomass-based feedstock alongside conventional feedstocks to produce ultra-low-sulfur diesel.

 This investment will reduce the carbon footprint of Cherry Point’s diesel while supporting compliance with federal and state programs that require blending of renewable fuel.

 The renewable diesel project reflects Cherry Point’s broader commitment to provide the energy people need while doing its part to promote a lower-carbon economy.

-Located in Blaine, Washington, BP’s Cherry Point Refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, while making major contributions to the global aluminum industry.
+Located in Blaine, Washington, the refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, and it also plays a significant role in the global aluminum industry.

-When Cherry Point first opened in 1971, refining crude oil brought by tanker ships from the North Slope of Alaska was its primary purpose.
-Since then, the refinery has diversified its capabilities, and today it accepts and refines crude oil from around the world.
+When the facility first opened in 1971, it primarily refined crude oil brought by tanker ships from the North Slope of Alaska.
+Since then, Cherry Point has diversified its capabilities, and today it accepts and refines crude oil from around the world.

 Employee initiatives include monitoring a colony of great blue herons, documenting amphibians in protected wetlands and conducting an inventory of native wild species.